Canada: Merger Review

 the acquisition or establishment, direct or indirect, by one or more persons, whether by purchase or lease of shares or assets, by amalgamation or by combination or otherwise, of control over or significant interest in the whole or part of a business of a competitor, supplier, customer or other person.

 If it is found that a merger prevents or lessens, or is likely to prevent or lessen, competition substantially, the Competition Tribunal (the Tribunal) may, on application by the commissioner, issue an order dissolving or blocking the merger or ordering the divestiture or rescission of all or part of the acquired business.

 In the course of its review to determine whether a transaction is likely to result in an SPLC, the Bureau obtains its analytical information from several sources.
-It will receive information when the merging parties file notification forms2 and advance ruling certificate (ARC) requests.3 In a small number of cases, the Bureau also seeks further information through a ‘supplementary information request’ (SIR) (further described in the ‘Canada: Merger Notifications’ chapter).4 The Bureau may also seek a court order pursuant to section 11 of the Competition Act to compel a party to provide documents and information.5
+It will receive information when the merging parties file notification forms2 and advance ruling certificate (ARC) requests.3 In a small number of cases, the Bureau also seeks further information through a ‘supplementary information request’ (SIR), which is a US-style second request process (further described in the ‘Canada: Merger Notifications’ chapter).4 The Bureau may also seek a court order pursuant to section 11 of the Competition Act to compel a party to provide documents and information.5

 The anti-competitive threshold

 While market power can generally be assessed from the perspective of either the seller or buyer, the Bureau’s MEGs focus on the seller’s market power, defined as the ability of a single firm or group of firms to profitably maintain prices above the competitive level for a significant period of time; however, its analytical framework applies equally to purchasers.8